Driving without insurance on a financed car is possible, but very risky.

 - Work to improve your credit score over time, as credit score affects insurance rates in most states.

-You need to purchase full coverage insurance if you are financing or planning to finance a car.
+You should purchase full coverage insurance if you are financing or planning to finance a car.
 It’s just not worth it to drive with no insurance on a financed car.

 Our review team analyzed the top insurance providers in the industry and compiled a list of the best auto insurance companies that you may find useful in your search.
 Three providers that offer affordable full coverage car insurance include Geico, USAA, and State Farm.